2017 Jakarta bombings: Perpetrators

 On 26 May, ISIS claimed responsibility for the bombings.
 ISIS released a statement on their Amaq news agency website that the perpetrators were ISIS soldiers.

-On 28 May, the Head of the Sinargalih Village where one of the terrorist (Achmad Sukri) reside confirmed that his body won't be buried in the village.
+On 28 May, the Head of the Sinargalih Village where one of the terrorist (Ahmad Sukri) reside confirmed that his body will not be buried in the village.
 He confirmed that residents of the village refused to bury the terrorist and asked the family to bury his body in somewhere else.

 From 24 May until 22 June, the Indonesian National Police arrested 41 people, 9 of whom were the main suspects of the bombings.
 The Indonesian National Police also confirmed that 26 people from the total 41 people had a connection with the JAD, the perpetrator of the 2016 Samarinda church bombing.
 5 people were subsequently released by the police.

 False accusation

 In the immediate aftermath of the bombings, a photo of the identity card of the suspected attacker immediately went viral on social media.
-The suspected attacker was initially identified as Indrawan Indra Wijaya, a resident of Panji Tengah Village, Sukabumi.
-However, this information was later declared to be false information and police denied that Indrawan was one of the attackers.
+The suspected attacker was initially identified as Wiryawan Indra Wijaya, a resident of Panji Tengah Village, Sukabumi.
+However, this information was later declared to be false information and police denied that Wiryawan was one of the attackers.
 They explained that Indrawan accidentally dropped his identity card while helping survivors of the bombings.

 Another identity card also went viral in the immediate aftermath of the bombings.
 The holder of the identity card was identified as Vicky Kurniyanto.
 Since his identity card was also accidentally dropped on the blast area, he was accused as a perpetrator of the bombings.
 Police later declared that he was not involved in the attack.

 An ex-police officer from Medan was also accused as being one of the attackers.
-Police identified him as Rison Ginsang, an ex-police officer of the North Sumatra Regional Police.
+Police identified him as Rinton Girsang, an ex-police officer of the North Sumatra Regional Police.
 Most people believed that he was involved in the attack since he shared similar facial features with the photo of the severed head of the attacker, which went viral in the immediate aftermath.
 Police confirmed that he currently lives in Pontianak, West Kalimantan and denied his involvement in the bombings.
 Ginsang later made a video about his accusation and asked the public to stop involving him with the attackers.